SysError99/MeowMeow.bit/milestone.md

         - By timeline

 Features:
+ - Querying data
- - Querying data, using public key
+    - `Account`, using public key
-    - `Peer` also choose by order, or randomize
+    - `Peer`, using public key, and peer order / randomize
-    - `Post` also choose between from account, or timeline, and use post order
+    - `Post`, using public key / timeline registry, and post order
- - Updating data, using public key
+ - Updating data

 ## Networking (incoming)